Château de Villette

 The Château de Villette (/fr/) is a château (a French manor house) located in Condécourt, France, 40 km (24.8 mi) northwest of Paris.
 There are numerous outbuildings including a chapel and adjacent reception room, horse stable and greenhouse.

 History

 More than 185 acre of garden were designed by André Le Nôtre and spread out behind the château in the central axis with two rectangular lakes filled with swans, ducks, birds and fishes, as well as a cascade and fountain that resembles the one at Louis XIV's Château de Marly, surmounted by Neptune.
 The grounds provide outdoor activities for the château guests, including jogging, biking, and hunting.
 There is also a swimming pool and a tennis court.
 Jules Hardouin-Mansart and Le Nôtre designed the Palace of Versailles at the same time as they designed the Château de Villette in the 1680s.
 Therefore, Villette was nicknamed Le petit Versailles ("the little Versailles").

+Garden restoration timeline

+First restoration (1948)

+After WWII, the park was damaged (including by bombs - during the Second World War, on Sunday, August 27, 1944, around 4 p.m., the estate was bombed, destroying the chapel and the orangery, which were immediately rebuilt) and was “entièrement restauré” in 1948 under the direction of the landscape/parks specialist Ferdinand Duprat.

+Second restoration (1960–?)

+During the 1960s, the estate was restored by its owner (Robert Gérard) and then sold by his heirs to Chinese-American Olivia Hsu Decker in 1998.

+Third restoration (2013)

+The landscape agency Jean-Baptiste Duchêne carried out a project for the park, with missions including: